ek542/housing-prices-kaggle/README.md

 # housing-prices-kaggle

-This repo contains my code for the housing prices competition on Kaggle.
+This repo contains my code for the House Prices - Advanced Regression Techniques competition on Kaggle.
+I use simple regression techniques only for this competition.

 Link to competition: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview